Law Firm

 The department is responsible for the registration and keeping of the register of the following:

-It also has the duty for the management of assets of insolvent companies and individuals.
+It also must manage the assets of insolvent companies and individuals.

 To register a company in Cyprus, you need the following:

 The lawyer submits the company for registration.
-The registrar will confirm that all the documents submitted are according to the laws and regulations.
+The registrar will confirm that all submitted documents comply with the relevant laws and regulations.
 The company registration is then published in the Official Gazette, and a certificate of incorporation is issued.

-The issuance of the certificate of incorporation marks the beginning of the legal existence of the company.
+Issuing the certificate of incorporation marks the beginning of the company's legal existence.

-Each company is obliged to be registered in the Tax Registry.
-This must take place within sixty (60) days from the date of its establishment.
+Each company is obliged to register in the Tax Registry within sixty (60) days of its establishment.
 On registration, a tax identification number (TIN) is given.

-Also, in certain cases, a company needs to be included in the VAT register:
+Also, in some instances, a company needs to be included in the VAT register:

 Compulsory: